govau/smart-cities/README.md

 `smart-cities-staging` instance.

 Production deploys are triggered when a tag is pushed with a version as tag name such as `v1.0.0`.
-To deploy, simply:
+To deploy, ensure the working directory is clean (i.e., all files have been added and committed), then:

 ```
-npm deploy
+npm run deploy
 ```